minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   [23],
 ), caption: [Representative's Voting Positions]) <mind-changers>

-Out of 568 representatives who voted on more than one of the six roll-call votes, only 23 representatives changed their voting behavior, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
-Moreover, the frequency of these successively scheduled votes—held in 2013, 2016, 2017, 2018, 2019, and 2021—increases the likelihood that representatives
-participate in multiple voting sessions, unlike in the #cite(<stratmann-2002>, form: "prose") paper, where the two roll-call votes were in 1991 and 1998, which are 3 congressional sessions apart.
-Thus, the chance of a representative partaking in multiple votes decreased substantially.
+Even so, out of 568 representatives who voted on more than one of the six roll-call votes, only 23 representatives changed their voting behavior in this analysis.
+Of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
+Moreover, the frequency of these successively scheduled votes—held in 2013, 2016, 2017, 2018, 2019, and 2021—increases the likelihood that representatives participate in multiple voting sessions, unlike in the #cite(<stratmann-2002>, form: "prose") paper, where the two roll-call votes were in 1991 and 1998, which are 3 congressional sessions apart.

 == Hypotheses <hypothesis>